'Swine flu has caused 10 years of suffering'

 A woman who was "almost killed" by swine flu as a teenager 10 years ago says she wants young people to start taking viruses, including Covid-19, more seriously.

-Saffra Monteiro, 26, from Swaffham Bulbeck, Cambridgeshire, believes she contracted H1N1 from someone who sneezed on her at a GP surgery aged 15.
+Saffra Monteiro, 26, from Swaffham Prior, Cambridgeshire, believes she contracted H1N1 from someone who sneezed on her at a GP surgery aged 15.

 She said the virus made her so unwell that she spent months in and out of hospital and she is still living with the effects today.